Claiming Payments under the Security of Payment Act (SOP Act) for Building and Construction

 Within 7 days after payment due date.

 The tables above illustrate the sequence and timeframe leading to the lodgement of an adjudication application.
-Once the stipulated maximum number of days for lodging the application lapses, the claimant will no longer be entitled to apply for adjudication under the SOPA for work done under that particular payment claim.
+Once the stipulated maximum number of days for lodging the application lapses, the claimant will no longer be entitled to apply for adjudication under the SOP Act for work done under that particular payment claim.
 Therefore, it is crucial for parties to follow the time lines closely to ensure the validity and enforceability of payment claims.

 To make an adjudication application, the claimant is required to prepare and submit the following to the Singapore Mediation Centre (SMC):